 As more and more passengers step back onto their usual buses and trains with confidence, public transport providers are facing a range of new challenges.
 The “old ways” of managing passenger capacity, travel frequency and service coverage from the pre-COVID days are outdated.
 How do they tackle these concerns and embrace the new normal?
-For many, the capabilities offered by IoT are an ideal solution to a growing problem.
+For many, the capabilities offered by transport-based IoT are an ideal solution to a growing problem.

 The benefits of connected transport